Continuity (fiction): Editing errors

 Editing errors can occur when a character in a scene references a scene or incident that has not occurred yet, or of which they should not yet be aware.

 An example of an editing error can be seen in the film It's a Mad, Mad, Mad, Mad World (1963), where a scene of people climbing a slope at the start is seen from below and then replayed from above.

 Visual errors

 Visual errors are instant discontinuities occurring in visual media such as film and television.
 Items of clothing change colors, shadows get longer or shorter, items within a scene change place or disappear, etc.

 One of the earliest examples of a visual error appears in Charlie Chaplin's 1914 movie The Property Man.
 Here, in a supposedly smooth step from one room to another, the Tramp loses his hat in one room, but it is instantly back on his head as he enters the next room.
 Rather "loose" plots and a lack of continuity editing made most early films rife with such errors.

-Another example occurs in the 1998 film Waking Ned, when two of the film's characters, Jackie and Michael, are walking through a storm towards Ned's house.
-The umbrella they are under is black during their conversation as they walk towards the house (filmed from slightly above and to the front).
-However, after cutting to a lower shot (filmed from behind Jackie), Michael walks onscreen from the right holding an umbrella that is not black but beige, with a brown band at the rim.

-Another glaring example of poor continuity occurs in the Disney film Pete’s Dragon (filmed in 1976).
-During the song "Brazzle Dazzle Day" when Lampie (Mickey Rooney), Pete (Sean Marshall), and Nora (Helen Reddy) climb the stairs to the top of the lighthouse, Pete's shirt beneath his overalls is orange.
-But after descending to the bottom again and coming out of the lighthouse door, his shirt is now grey.